Oluwamuyiwa01/Development-of-a-Deep-Learning-Based-Static-Sign-Language-Recognition-Model/README.md

 ## Overview.

-This project presents a deep learning-based static sign language recognition model designed to assist the deaf and hard-of-hearing in basic communication.
+I designed this project, titled Deep Learning-Based Static Sign Language Recognition Model, to assist the deaf and hard-of-hearing in basic communication.
 The system captures and classifies static hand gestures using a convolutional neural network (CNN) trained on a self-generated dataset.
 Key components include a data acquisition module using a webcam, preprocessing techniques for noise reduction and segmentation, feature extraction using CNNs, and model testing for performance tuning.
 The model can serve as both an educational tool and a foundational communication aid.
 ## Data Collection and Preprocessing.
 * Type: Image dataset of static hand signs.
 * Number of classes: 12.